BONSOIR | TOP TIPS

 Setting realistic expectations can really help prevent the feeling of disappointment.

 2. Set clear boundaries

-Christmas time can be a busy time for many, filled with lots of work and family events.
+Christmas time can be a busy time for many.
 If it’s too much for you and making you feel stressed at the thought, consider what’s the right balance for you.
 Be honest and open to others involved.
-You may consider rescheduling some plans or choose to just pop in.
-Alternatively, you may decide to not go at all as you know that it will drain your energy.
+You may consider rescheduling some plans.
 Spend time with those company you enjoy and leave you feeling good!

 3. Make time for you

 At such a busy time of year it’s very easy to be rushing around like a headless chicken.
 Look after yourself by setting time (yes scheduling time because when we don’t plan it, it often does not happen!) for you.
-It may be time to just sit in a coffee shop with a magazine/book and hot drink, to take part in an exercise class or to go shopping for some retail therapy.
+It may be time to just sit and read a magazine/book with a hot drink or to relax in a cosy bubble bath.
 When you’re feeling stressed or overwhelmed it’s very helpful to ask yourself one simple question: “What do I need right now?”.
 Listen to what you need as often it’s the simple things like taking a short break or an early night which can make all the difference!

 4. Stop and breathe

 Pay attention to how your body is feeling and if you feel lots of tension, stop and take a few deep slow breaths.
 It only takes a few minutes and really helps you feel calmer.
 Listening to meditation can also be very helpful in slowing the active mind and giving the mind and body time to relax and recharge.
 There are lots of different free apps with a great selection for both those new to meditation and those who have been listening for some time.
 For example: Insight Timer which is free!
 I like to see ‘Meditation’ as a mental fitness and part of my life.